devendrajha/knapsack_service/README.md

 T(N) = 2T(N-1) + O(1), which is simplified to O(2^N).
 This is also evident from the recursion tree, which has 2^N leaves.
 problem

 Optimize Maximum is represented by its *class* in `/knapsack_service/app/service`.
-All solvers are inherited from the base *class* `IKnapsackOptimizer`.
+Solver is inherited from the base *class* `IKnapsackOptimizer`.
 This class defines a common interface for all solvers a facilitates following: